Rate-In: Information-Driven Adaptive Dropout Rates for Improved Inference-Time Uncertainty Estimation: Introduction

 To address these limitations, we propose leveraging information theory to dynamically adjust dropout rates during inference.
 By viewing dropout as controlled noise injection and each layer as a noisy communication channel~\cite{cover1999elements}, we can quantify the information loss induced by dropout in each layer's feature maps.
 This perspective allows us to adjust dropout rates per layer and per input instance, aiming to maintain a desired level of information retention while introducing sufficient variability for uncertainty estimation.

 In this paper, we introduce \textbf{Rate-In}, an algorithm that dynamically adjusts dropout rates during inference by quantifying the functional information loss in feature maps induced by dropout.
-Rate-In operates without requiring ground truth labels, making it suitable for deployment in real-world applications where labeled data is unavailable or scarce.
-By treating each layer's dropout-induced information loss as a controllable parameter, Rate-In adaptively tunes dropout rates to maintain perceptual quality across diverse tasks and architectures.
+Rate-In requires no ground truth labels, making it suitable for deployment in real-world applications where labeled data is unavailable or scarce.
+By treating each layer's dropout-induced information loss as a controllable parameter, Rate-In adaptively tunes dropout rates to preserve perceptual quality across tasks and architectures.

 Our main contributions are: